 Shanghai is one of the four municipalities in China which are directly administered by the central government.
 The city has a long history of attracting domestic migrants from all over China, however the Chinese government has sought to limit population growth in the city.
 In 2017, the government initiated a development plan for Shanghai, setting a population target of around 25 million by 2035.
 The feasibility of this plan has been questioned by critics, citing the need for continued immigration in order to support the rapidly aging population of the city.
-In 2019, Chinese government figures indicated that the administrative area of the city was home to a resident population of around 24.2 million people.
-However, according to estimates by the United Nations, the number of inhabitants in Shanghai's urban area, which denotes the contiguous built-up area of the city, reached 26.3 million in 2019 and are likely to continue to grow into the future.
+In 2020, Chinese government figures indicated that the administrative area of the city was home to a resident population of around 24.9 million people.
+However, according to estimates by the United Nations, the number of inhabitants in Shanghai's urban area, which denotes the contiguous built-up area of the city, reached 27.1 million in 2020 and are likely to continue to grow in the future.

 Despite Shanghai's economic importance, GDP growth cooled down in recent years and other Chinese cities are catching up.
 In 2013, the central government approved the establishment of the China (Shanghai) Pilot Free Trade Zone, which further facilitates the investment and operation of foreign companies in Shanghai.
 The city government announced a far-reaching “Shanghai Master Plan 2017-2035” in 2018, which aims to further develop Shanghai as the leading economic hub of the Yangtze river delta and substantially improve the living conditions of its citizens.